junkunyuan/Awesome-Large-Multimodal-Models/MY_BRIEF_READING_NOTE.md

 ***Method:***

 1. Supervised fine-tune a vision and a language model.
-2. Train a reward/preference model.
+2. Human annotators compare two responses and pinpoint the more hallucinated one of 10k samples for training a reward/preference model (LoRA of the SFT model).
-3. Train a policy model, initialized from fine-tuning model, to maximize reward.
+3. Train a policy model, initialized from SFT model, to maximize reward.

 ***Data:***